Woodville Football Club: Club history

-Its inaugural season was an indicator of its success (or lack thereof) for the remainder of its existence.
-The club won just three matches, all against Central Districts.
-In its 27 seasons in the SANFL, Woodville reached the finals only three times: in 1979, 1986 and 1987; its best result was 3rd position in 1986.
+In 1964, Simunsen at age 22 would become the Club's captain for its inaugural senior season in the SANFL.
+The club won just three matches, all against fellow newcomer Central District.
+Following the inaugural season it collected the wooden spoon in 1965.
+In its 27 seasons in the SANFL, the club collected a total of 9 SANFL wooden spoons including 6 in succession from 1980 to 1985 (a SANFL record at the time.).
+Woodville reached the finals only three times: in 1979, 1986 and 1987; its best result was 3rd position in 1986.
+Out of a total of 575 matches the club had 160 wins and 4 draws.

 Woodville's most successful player was Malcolm Blight, who won the SANFL's Magarey Medal and gained selection in the All Australian team in 1972.
-He would later play for North Melbourne Football Club in the Victorian Football League (VFL), winning the Brownlow Medal in 1978 and joining a select group of players who had won the highest individual honor in both the SANFL and VFL competitions.
+He would later play for North Melbourne Football Club in the Victorian Football League (VFL), winning the Brownlow Medal in 1978 and joining a select group of players who had won the highest individual honour in both the (SANFL) and (VFL) competitions.

 Blight returned to Woodville in 1983 as Captain-Coach, leading the club through its most successful period.
 His first season back in Adelaide was unsuccessful, with the club finishing with the wooden spoon.
 From there the team started to gel and by 1986 was considered an outside chance of obtaining their first league premiership, but finished 3rd after losing to eventual premiers Glenelg in the Preliminary Final.
 They also made the finals in 1987, but came 5th, losing the Elimination Final to Glenelg.

 Blight stood down at the end of 1987 and was replaced by Port Adelaide Football Club legend and four time Magarey Medallist Russell Ebert.
-Under Ebert's coaching, Woodville won the SANFL Night Competition in 1988, the Escort Cup, defeating Port Adelaide 14.12 (96) to 7.9 (51) at Football Park.
-It would be the last trophy the Woodville Football Club would win in the SANFL.
+Under Ebert's coaching, Woodville won the South Australian National Football League (SANFL) Night Competition in 1988, the Escort Cup, defeating Port Adelaide 14.12 (96) to 7.9 (51) at Football Park.
+It would be the last trophy the Woodville Football Club would win in the South Australian National Football League (SANFL).
 Woodville had also won the Coca-Cola Cup series in 1972, a competition between clubs which did not make the final four.